Installation of firmware and software environment

 https://MCUdude.github.io/MiniCore/package_MCUdude_MiniCore_index.json

 Then, you need to start the Boards Manager, which you find under Tools-->Board.
-Install MiniCore, MicroCore, and/or ATTinyCore, choosing the most recent version.
+Install any of the above cores you want.
 Note that the packages include tools that might be incompatible with older OS versions.
 If you encounter problems when starting the debugging software, consult the troubleshooting section on startup problems.